dvankley/firefly-plaid-connector-2/README.md

 ##

 # Troubleshooting
+## Logs
+The `logging` key in the application configuration file controls the logging level of various packages and classes in the application.
+Setting `logging.level.net.djvk` to `DEBUG` or `TRACE` is recommended if you're having problems, as it will log additional info that should help diagnose the issue.

+## Reporting Issues
+If you have an issue, feel free to report it via the Github issue tracker.
+I am actively maintaining this project but my available time is finite, so the odds of your issue being addressed will be increased if you include relevant logs at the `TRACE` level with your issue report.
+Writing a test case (i.e. in `net.djvk.fireflyPlaidConnector2.transactions.TransactionConverterTest`) to demonstrate your issue greatly increases the chances of me fixing it quickly.
+If test infrastructure is missing to test the element of the code you see an issue with, let me know and I can work on improving that.

+# Development
+## Setup
+Setup should be identical to any other Spring Boot/Gradle application.
+I recommend adding an additional configuration file (i.e. `application-dev.yml`) and enabling the corresponding Spring profile (i.e. `dev`) to allow you to persist and iterate on your local configuration.

+Connecting to the Plaid `development` environment as usual should be fine for development.
+I recommend setting up a local copy of Firefly for development purposes, especially one that you can easily backup and restore the database for to minimize your feedback loop on testing things.

+## Guidelines
+I don't currently have firm guidelines yet, but I will adopt some if I ever get contributions.
+For now the main guideline is to have a test covering the changes you make.

 # FAQ
 * Why did you make a new program rather than contributing to [firefly-plaid-connector](https://gitlab.com/GeorgeHahn/firefly-plaid-connector/)?
   * I initially tried firefly-plaid-connector, but I had a few issues with it, and it didn't fully support Plaid categories.